 Community Exchanges are regular community-led events that bring people together, provide services and information and reduce social isolation.
 This toolkit brings together a series of guidance sheets and video interviews from Crosthwaite Exchange, 'The Vic' Community Cafe in Culgaith, and Bolton Exchange, to support other communities looking to start their own Exchange or Community Cafe.

 A Community Emergency Plan plan helps people prepare for an emergency, organises neighbourly help during the incident, makes appropriate links to emergency services and local authorities, and assists with recovery after the event.
-The full 10 Step Toolkit and summary Poster, together with the Guidance and Template for Smaller Communities will help you prepare in a way that fits the needs of your community.
-Take a look at Keswick's video interview to hear about their experience.
+Further guidance is available on our Community Emergency Planning page.

 A discussion tool to help assess your community's sustainability and plan for the future using the Egan Wheel's eight key elements for a sustainable community.